QEC-pages/QDistRnd/joss/paper.md

-The package also contains functions for importing/exporting matrices with elements in a given (finite) Galois field, and a description of a text-based format <span>`MTXE`</span> based on the well established MaTrix market eXchange (MTX) Coordinate format developed at NIST [@nist-mm-format].
+The package also contains functions for importing/exporting matrices with elements in a given (finite) Galois field, and a description of a text-based format <span>`MTXE`</span> based on the well-established MaTrix market eXchange (MTX) Coordinate format developed at NIST [@nist-mm-format].
 The extension is implemented via structured comments, which guarantees full backward compatibility with the original MTX format.
-Thus, MTXE files can be read directly by any software package which supports MTX, although some additional processing of matrix elements may be required.
+Thus, MTXE files can be read directly by any software package that supports MTX, although some additional processing of matrix elements may be required.

 #  Acknowledgements